GrindCrusher/wise-software-docs-storage/enterprise/14-scheduling/14-status.md

 # Status

-The status view is an optional add-on with the Wise Software GPS services.
-It can be accessed from the App bar by right clicking or clicking the bottom of the screen.
+The status view is an optional add-on with the Wise Software GPS services that can be accessed from the [App bar](https://docs.wisesoftwareinc.com/enterprise#App-Bar).
 It provides realtime updates on all route stops, work orders and tech locations.

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/StatusView.png)